Xenophobia and racism related to the COVID-19 pandemic: Mainland China

 There have been instances of Wuhan natives in other provinces being turned away from hotels, having their ID numbers, home addresses and telephone numbers deliberately leaked online or dealing with harassing phone calls from strangers.
 Some places also reportedly had signs saying "people from Wuhan and cars from Hubei are not welcome here."
 Many hotels and guesthouses refrained from people who had addresses in Wuhan.
 Multiple hotels purportedly refused to check-in a Wuhan tour guide after she returned to Hangzhou from Singapore with one of them calling the police to give her a health check and asking the police to quarantine her.
 Amidst these incidents, various cities and prefectures outside of Hubei adopted resettlement measures for Hubei people in their region such as designated hotel accommodation for visitors from the province.
 In Zhengding, Jingxing and Luquan of Shijiazhuang City, the local governments rewarded anyone who reported those who had been to Wuhan, but not recorded in official documents at least 1,000 yuan RMB.
 In Meizhou, residents reporting people entering from Hunan were awarded thirty face masks.

 It was reported that on a scheduled 27 January China Southern Airlines flight from Nagoya to Shanghai, some Shanghainese travellers refused to board with 16 others from Wuhan.
 Two of the Wuhan travellers were unable to board due to a fever while the Shanghainese on the spot alleged that the others had taken medicine to bypass the temperature check.
-One of the Wuhan tourists protested on Weibo, "are they really my countrymen?" which a Shanghai tourist who was purportedly at the scene replied that they did it to protect Shanghai from the virus.
+One of the Wuhan tourists protested on Weibo, "are they really my compatriots?" which a Shanghai tourist who was purportedly at the scene replied that they did it to protect Shanghai from the virus.
 Many netizens criticized the Wuhan tourists for travelling with a fever, although some also called for understanding and for Shanghainese not to regionally discriminate.

-On 1 April, three Americans cut in line at a medical facility in Qingdao, Shandong province.
-When confronted, one American claimed that there were eight million Chinese in America and that he would tell them all to get out.
-The three Americans were allowed to skip the line and the staff told the ones who confronted them that it was their way of showing respect to foreigners.